Whistling Marinated Chicken Recipe

 - 2. a large resealable plastic bag, combine the first seven ingredients.
 Add chicken; seal bag and refrigerate for at least 8 hours.
 Cover and refrigerate remaining marinade.

 - 3. Drain marinade from chicken.
 In a large skillet over medium heat, brown chicken in oil.
 Add reserved marinade and 1 cup water; bring to a boil.
-Reduce heat; cover and simmer for 25-30 minutes or until a meat thermometer reads 170°.
+Reduce heat; cover and simmer for 25-30 minutes or until a thermometer reads 170°.

 - 4. Combine cornstarch and remaining water until smooth; gradually stir into pan.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Stir in parsley.
 Yield: 4 servings.